AI Use Cases/Financial Services

 Revenue & Operational Impact

-The operational loss ratio climbs as teams spend 60-80 hours per quarter manually reconciling vendor data, compliance certifications, and performance SLAs across systems.
+The operational loss ratio climbs as teams lose real hours every quarter manually reconciling vendor data, compliance certifications, and performance SLAs across systems - a number we baseline against your own analyst hours during scoping.
 Loan officers lose deals when nCino bottlenecks delay underwriting - often because vendor data quality issues stall decisioning.
 The manual alert review workload for vendor-related compliance issues consumes analyst capacity that should focus on higher-risk BSA/AML scenarios.

 Why Generic Tools Fail